Chemtakano/SAXS_BL40B2_analysis/README.md

 (6)apply_correction.py
 This is the code that apply the absolute scattering intensity correction constant to csv files that you selected.

 This code can work on Jyupyter Notebook.
-When you use this, copy and paste on the Jupyter Notebook, please.
+When you use this, code '%matlplotlib' on the Jupyter Notebook, and copy and paste this code on it, please.